The Rise of the Luxury Aparment

 Moreover, the emphasis of luxurious home living has shifted from dinner parties and retiring to the drawing room to complete and utter relaxation.
 Buyers no longer seek a home for entertaining guests – instead they want to sweat it out in their home gym before sprawling out on their three piece sofa in front of a home cinema, complete with surround sound (of course).

 Next up – foreign investment.
 As always, this plays a big part in the British property market.
-International buyers want fully fledged, furnished, spectacular apartments – and they won’t settle for anything less that knockout.
+International buyers want fully fledged, furnished, spectacular apartments – and they won’t settle for anything less than knockout.
 It follows that they are choosing penthouse apartments then, as these new-builds are the most sought-after, well presented properties available on the market.
 (We’re talking ‘you’d be forgiven for thinking you’d walked onto a movie set’ kind of fabulous.

 “International buyers in particular want turnkey properties, so our most coveted homes are either newly built or refurbished to a very high standard,” says Becky Fatemi, managing director of Rokstone.